-The Quantum3 level and pump controller is a highly developed ultrasonic level measurement system which provides non-contacting sophisticated pump and level control routines suitable for an extremely wide variety of applications.
+The Zenith 140 level and pump controller is a highly developed ultrasonic level measurement system which provides non-contacting sophisticated pump and level control routines suitable for an extremely wide variety of applications.

-Easy calibration and maintenance free "fit and forget" performance mean that you can install the Quantum3 pump controller rapidly and with confidence.
-Ten user-definable relays with adjustable, individual on and off points.
-Seven user-definable digital inputs, 2 x isolated mA output, RS 232 and intelligent performance logging software features provide the user with a superior pump management system and comprehensive level measurement information.
+Easy calibration and maintenance free "fit and forget" performance mean that you can install the Zenith 140 pump controller rapidly and with confidence.
+Six user-definable relays with adjustable, individual on and off points, seven user-definable digital inputs, isolated mA output, RS 232 and intelligent performance logging software features provide the user with a superior pump management system and comprehensive level measurement information.

-The Quantum3 operates on the principle of timing the echo received from a measured pulse of sound transmitted in air and utilises the unique DATEM software (Digital Adaptive Tracking of Echo Movement).
+The Zenith 140 operates on the principle of timing the echo received from a measured pulse of sound transmitted in air and utilises the unique DATEM software (Digital Adaptive Tracking of Echo Movement).
 This is an entirely new digital mapping technique developed especially for the Pulsar ultra range.

 It gives the system the edge when identifying the "true target level" in the face of competing echoes from pipes, pumps or other obstructions.
-When coupled with the powerful, long range abilities of all the dB transducer range, including the new dBR16 mmWave radar, the Quantum3 level and pump controller has no equal.
+When coupled with the powerful, long range abilities of the a dB transducer and radar range, the Zenith 140 level and pump controller has no equal.

-The Quantum3 can measure from zero to 50m from the transducer to the surface being monitored, dependent on the transducer used.
+The Zenith 140 can measure from 0.077m to 25m from the face of the transducer to the surface being monitored, dependent on the transducer used.

-The Quantum3 can show level, space and distance on the display.
+The Zenith 140 can show level, space, distance, on the display.
 The relays can be programmed to activate alarms, pump starters, or other control equipment.
-In addition the digital inputs can be used to modify pump and control regimes in order to optimise performance.
-There are two isolated 4-20 mA outputs that can be connected to a chart recorder or PLC, to monitor level, space, distance, or pumping rate, independently from that shown on the display.
-There is an RS232 port, so that the Quantum3 can be operated remotely by a PC or other equipment.
+In addition, the digital inputs can be used to modify pump and control regimes to optimise performance.
+There is an isolated 4-20 mA output that can be connected to a chart recorder or PLC, to monitor level, space or distance, independently from that shown on the display.
+There is an RS232 port, so that the Zenith 140 can be operated remotely by a PC or other equipment.